 Among seniors, the numbers are even more dire: about 1 in 4 of those over 65 have diabetes.

 According to the ADA, around 73,000 amputations were performed on American adults as a direct result of diabetes complications in 2010 alone.

 For those with diabetes, proper daily foot inspection and care, as well as regular checkups, are critical to maintaining an active, pain-free, and high quality of life.
-Tens of thousands of people lose toes or feet to diabetes-related complications each year, but nearly all these cases are preventable with disciplined maintenance and diabetic foot care.
+Tens of thousands of people with diabetes lose toes or feet due to related complications each year, but nearly all these cases are preventable with disciplined maintenance and diabetic foot care.

 Why Diabetes Is So Dangerous for Feet and Legs

 Diabetes affects your feet and legs primarily in two ways: one, blood flow slows, and two, peripheral nerves in the extremities can become damaged (peripheral neuropathy), causing them to lose sensitivity or misfire.